Ori5000/ori5000.github.io/kaspersky.md

-Credits: Esoterica Avenue, https://discord.gg/enMG8bXUbn, it has more guides about piracy & cracked software, https://nsaneforums.com.
+Credits: [Our Discord Server](https://discord.gg/enMG8bXUbn), it has more guides about piracy & cracked software, https://nsaneforums.com.

 **If one of the links is dead, or the guide has outdated content feel free to kindly ping or DM me, Ori#4448**